Necessities for Baby’s First Year: The Baby-Gift-a-Month Club

 All of this is not meant to discourage you, but to lead me to my somewhat off-the-wall suggestion: Instead of getting her ONE BIG PERFECT GIFT OF GIFTS, why not pledge to give her a whole year of small but honest-to-God useful gifts?
 Or six months, even?
 The stuff she maybe didn’t register for but ends up buying for herself later out of necessity?

 I had one friend who regularly bought me much, MUCH bigger clothing than Noah was currently wearing — she’d just pick it up on sale whenever — and I would toss it all in an extra drawer for later.
 And let me tell you, there is nothing better than realizing that THANK GOD you have the next size up in onesies, because your seven-month-old just grew three inches overnight and I am not exaggerating.

-SO if I had someone lovely to send me a tiny but unflappably useful care package every month (or even every other month), this is what my 12 Months of Baby Gifts dream list would look like:
+If I had someone lovely to send me a tiny but unflappably useful care package every month (or even every other month), this is what my 12 Months of Baby Gifts dream list would look like:

-Immediately post-baby: a Target/BabiesRUs/Wherever gift card wrapped up in a stack of cloth diapers, and (again, if she’s nursing) some Soothies Pads.
+Immediately post-baby: A Target/BabiesRUs/Wherever gift card wrapped up in a stack of cloth diapers, and (again, if she’s nursing) some Soothies Pads.